wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 When an application consists of multiple microservices, you instrument each microservice separately by setting up one or more Wavefront SDKs.
 Doing so causes several helper objects to be created in the instrumented microservice.
 These helper objects work together to create and send metrics, histograms, and trace data to Wavefront.

 The details of creating the helper objects for an SDK are in the setup steps for that SDK's `README` file:
-* In some cases, you edit a configuration file to enable Wavefront to instantiate the helper objects.
+* In some cases, you edit a configuration file, which enables Wavefront to instantiate the helper objects.
-* In other cases, you instantiate helper objects directly in your code.
+* In other cases, you instantiate the helper objects directly in your code.

 The following diagram shows the Wavefront helper objects in a Java microservice that uses Spring Boot to implement RESTful operations to other services:

 ![sdk objects](images/sdk_objects.png)

-This diagram shows a typical group of helper objects for a single microservice:
+The helper objects include:

-* An [ApplicationTags](#application-tags) object describes your application to Wavefront.
+* An [ApplicationTags](#application-tags) object that describes your application to Wavefront.
-* A framework-specific object (in this case, the Java `WavefrontJerseyFilter`) collects metrics and histograms.
+* A framework-specific object (in this case, the Java `WavefrontJerseyFilter`) that collects metrics and histograms.
-* The [WavefrontTracer and WavefrontSpanReporter](#wavefronttracer-and-wavefrontspanreporter) objects create and propagate trace data.
+* [WavefrontTracer and WavefrontSpanReporter](#wavefronttracer-and-wavefrontspanreporter) objects that create and propagate trace data.
-* Several different kinds of [WavefrontReporter objects](#wavefront-reporters) specify how metrics and histograms are reported.
+* Several different kinds of [WavefrontReporter objects](#wavefront-reporters) that specify how metrics and histograms are reported.
-* A [WavefrontSender](#wavefrontsender) specifies whether to send data through a Wavefront proxy or directly to the Wavefront service.
+* A [WavefrontSender](#wavefrontsender) that specifies whether to send data through a Wavefront proxy or directly to the Wavefront service.

-**Note:** When you use multiple Wavefront SDKs to instrument a microservice, several helper objects will belong to exactly one SDK, and other helper objects will be shared.
+**Note:** When you use multiple Wavefront SDKs to instrument a microservice, certain helper objects will belong to exactly one SDK, and other helper objects will be shared.

 <!---
 Passing contexts between operations for trace data.
 --->

-### Application Tags
+## Application Tags

 Wavefront requires tags that describe the architecture of your application.
 These application tags are associated with the metrics and trace data that the instrumented microservices in your application send to Wavefront.